Sudan's RSF deputy leader says US sanctions on him 'unfair' | Law-Order

 "Please.
 What is unfair, unconscionable are the atrocities that are being committed against the Sudanese people.
 That's the issue that is unfair," she told Reuters in N'Djamena.
 "This is about justice, this is about accountability and that's where we're continuing to focus our attention."

 The move to target Dagalo is the highest profile use of sanctions since conflict broke out between the RSF and Sudan's army in mid-April and is an apparent response to the violence in West Darfur, which the RSF is accused of perpetrating along with allied militias.
-"The authorities that issued the sanctions did not wait and did not know who creates strives in Darfur or who kills people and who defends people's lives and what strife is happening in Darfur or who solves the problems in Darfur," Dagalo said.
+"The authorities that issued the sanctions did not wait and did not know who creates strife in Darfur or who kills people and who defends people's lives and ... who solves the problems," Dagalo said.

+In a statement, the RSF said the move jeopardised the ability of the U.S. to act as a mediator, accused the army of carrying out violations in Darfur, and described the violence there as an "old and recurring tribal conflict".
+It also criticised U.S. sanctions against the RSF's West Darfur commander over the killing of the governor of West Darfur in June, saying the sanctions pre-empted other investigations into the incident.

 Late on Wednesday, Sudan's military ruler General Abdel Fattah al-Burhan issued a constitutional decree ordering the dissolution of the RSF.
 Dagalo said that Burhan did not have the legitimacy to do so.